The certificate of conformity materializes in a formal way, the representativeness of a structure to a precise reference frame.

 The certification body, commonly known as the Certifier, is the issuer of the certificate.

-Certification bodies are accredited to issue certificates of conformity to a given repository (norms and standards combined).
+Certification bodies are accredited to issue certificates of conformity to a given standard.

 PROCESS

-In accordance with current international regulations, a certificate of conformity is valid for 3 years from the date of issue.
+In accordance with current international regulations, a certificate of conformity is valid for 3 years from the issue date.

-The certificate is active for the entire certification period as long as the beneficiary continues to respect the requirements of the standard.
+The certificate is active for the entire certification period as long as the beneficiary continues to meet the requirements of the standard.
 To ensure this, the certification cycle is always divided into 3 steps.
-Steps that follow one another within a strictly defined perimeter, as described below:

 • home_translator_icon_home_1-1